dljimenez2324/BlogPreviewCard/README.md

 GitHub: https://github.com/dljimenez2324/BlogPreviewCard <br>

 Changes: <br>
-See GitHub for history of changes
+See GitHub for history of changes <br>
 Reviewer: <br>
 Name here - Aaron Perez : The spacing looks good, just the footer is a bit low, Good responsive layout on different screen sizes with the card adjusting its size narrow.